-The tools that I choose to keep serve more purpose than to facilitate the manufacture of my work.
-In an age where cheaply manufactured tools are abundant, I prefer to spend my days seeking out and literally going the extra mile to acquire machinery that has stood the test of time.
-The conversations had with each previous owner can gift many things: either useful technical knowledge, a glimpse into the past or even just some funny stories - and if I'm lucky, all of the above.
+The tools that we choose to keep serve more purpose than to facilitate the manufacture of the work.
+In an age where cheaply manufactured tools are abundant, we prefer to spend our days seeking out and often times physically traveling the extra mile to acquire machinery that has stood the test of time.
+The conversations had with each previous owner can gift many things: useful technical knowledge, a glimpse into the past or even just some funny stories.

-I often consider which factories or shops these tools have lived in, what types of work they may have completed and - perhaps a bit morbid; where will they end up when I no longer require their service?
+We often consider which factories or shops these tools have lived in, what types of work they may have completed and perhaps a bit morbid - where will they end up when we no longer require their service?

-Even though these tools are inanimate objects, they speak clearly about certain values of the past, reveal the intentions & sensibilities of their designers and embody the rich history of industrial manufacturing, especially that of the United States.
+Even though these tools are inanimate objects, they speak to certain values of the past, reveal the intentions & sensibilities of their designers and embody the rich history of industrial manufacturing; particularly that of the United States.

 Tools of the Trade

 Partial list of tools that are found in the shop.

 Delta 1" Belt Sander